-- Knowingly represent the work of others as their own. - Unauthorized use of Artificial Intelligence (AI) sources or assistance of any type, to complete an assignment of any type, outside of any permissible parameters directly communicated by faculty. - Uses or obtains unauthorized assistance in any academic work.
-(See Cheating and Plagiarism (/current-students/student-handbook/academic-information-support/#CheatingPlagiarism).) - Receives or gives assistance to another student during an academic test - Possesses, buys, sells, or uses material in a matter not authorized by the instructor - Acts as a substitute for another person during an academic test - Attempts to influence or change one's academic record inappropriately
+- Knowingly represent the work of others as his or her own. - Uses or obtains unauthorized assistance in any academic work.
+(See Cheating and Plagiarism.)

+- Receives or gives assistance to another student during an academic test - Possesses, buys, sells or uses material in a matter not authorized by the instructor - Acts as a substitute for another person during an academic test - Attempts to influence or change one's academic record inappropriately